zukunft/zukunft.com/docs/llm/json_structure.md

 Only the first three are imported by every setup; the rest is added by `test/test_full_load.php`.

+Importing more data on every setup is not a cost to avoid: it keeps the pressure high to speed up the import, which is a kind of feature, so a file that every pod should have goes into the setup lists even if it is large.
+The id shift that such a file causes for everything imported after it is planned and accepted: that is why the phrases the tests use most often sit at the top of the import order, so that a shift touches few pinned ids, and why an id is re-baselined from the regenerated `list.csv` and never treated as stable (see *Phrase id consts are re-baselined …* in `docs/llm/testing.md`).

 So `solution_prio.json` is the home of `probability`, `score`, `deviation`, `return`, `market`, `tax`, … even though `math.json` and `economics.json` look